Sumsub

 Take our test to see how well you can protect your personal data.
 Give it a try here!

 Data theft can impact businesses from two perspectives.
-First, their corporate identity might get stolen (just like a person’s identity) and criminals can use it to open bank accounts, take out loans, or open offices in the company’s name.
-Second, customers of a business may have their personal data stolen through a data breach.
-This inevitably results in reputational and financial losses for the business.
+First, their corporate identity might get stolen (just like a person’s identity), with criminals using it to open bank accounts, take out loans, or even open offices.
+Second, the business’s customers can get their personal data stolen through a data breach.
+This inevitably results in reputational and financial losses.

-Businesses can use three solutions to protect themselves and their users:
+Businesses can use two solutions to protect both themselves and their users:

 Identity theft can happen to individuals and businesses alike.
-If we could take a single piece of advice from identity theft victims, it’s that it’s easier to protect your personal data than to get it back.
+If we could take a single piece of advice from identity theft victims, it’s that it’s easier to protect your personal data in the first place than to get it back.